Stephen Palmisano

 On September 18, 1944, with their combat mission already cancelled twice, Stephen Palmisano and A-Battery soldiers pose (see below) with their glider at the Barkston Heath Airdome in northern England.
 This photo was taken minutes before their glide into Holland.

-(L-R) Stephen Palmisano, Frank Motyka, unknown, Thurman King, unknown, Carl Davis - CG4A glider loaded for combat mission.
+Stephen Palmisano (L-R) Frank Motyka, unknown, Thurman King, unknown, Carl Davis - CG4A glider loaded for combat mission.

 Following the Holland campaign, the 319th’s base camp was now stationed in Suippes, France.
 During the early morning hours of December 18, 1944, the 82nd Airborne was alerted for a combat mission.
 There had been a serious German penetration in the VIII Corps sector.